jsime/robobot/README.md

 ### Plugin Metadata

-The base RoboBot::Plugin class defines the following common metadata which every plugin is expected to override.
+The base RoboBot::Plugin class defines the following common metadata which every plugin is expected to override as necessary.
 This should be done at the beginning of your plugin by declaring:

 > `has '+<attribute>' => ( ... );`